ScottWe/solidity-1/tutorials/4_arbitrary_clients.md

 ## Limiting Addresses in the `Manager` Bundle

-Let's try to prove the property with a fixed number of addresses.
-This example will motivate local reasoning in SmartACE.
-To do this, we must reduce the `Manager` bundle to a fixed number of addresses, and show that if the original bundle has a counterexample, so does this new bundle.
-In the general case, Solidity addresses are both a data domain, and a set of mapping indices.
-However, the `Manager` bundle lacks mappings, so we can focus solely on the data domain.
-Essentially, we wish to construct an *abstract address domain*, which is complete relative to the `Manager` bundle.
+In the first tutorial, contracts were *oblivious* to their clients.
+No matter which client initiated a transaction, the outcome would always be the same.
+In reality, most contracts are *client aware*.
+They read from `msg.sender`, and will adjust their behaviour according.
+This is true of the `Fund` contract, as it can designate a single client as its `owner`.
+To show that our property holds in general, we must prove that adding an additional client will never introduce a new interaction which violates the property.

+We could tackle this problem directly by modeling every client.
+However, this would not scale to bundles with even a small amount of client state.
+Instead, it would be ideal to summarize the clients, and then retain only a small set of addresses.
+Even in the case of `Fund`, where clients lack state, we would still benefit from reducing the search space of interleaving client transactions.

+For this reason, let's try proving the property with a fixed number of addresses.
+For convenience, we will refer to the arrangement of clients and contracts as a *network topology*, and we will refer to the subset of clients as a *neighbourhood*.
+We will justify these terms in the next tutorial.

+So what happens when we construct a neighbourhood?
+If we select too few clients, we may lose behaviours from the original bundle (formally, this is an *underapproximation*).
+For instance, if we deployed `Fund` with a single client, the `owner` of `Fund` would never change.
+However, if we introduced too many clients, this could lead to redundant traces (formally, this is *symmetry*).
+For example, if we deployed `Fund` with 100 clients, there would be many identical ways to select an initial `owner`, and then transfer to a secondary `owner`.

-We will start by looking at the operations and relations used on abstract address domain.
-From the source code, we can see that addresses only take part in equality relations.
-An equality relation determines whether two addresses are distinguishable.
-We can distinguish between any two input addresses in a single transaction, and between an input address and a constant address.
-Therefore, completeness follows if we have enough addresses to distinguish all inputs and all constants.
-In other words, we need one distinct address value for each constant in the bundle, and one distinct address value for each input address.
+If we look closely at `Fund`, we will see that addresses only appear in equality relations.
+An equality relation can distinguish between any two address arguments, or between an address argument and a literal address.
+Note that due to the semantics of Solidity, `address(0)` is an implicit literal of all bundles.
+We are guaranteed to cover all paths of execution if we can assign a unique value to each address in any transaction.
+The specific values are unimportant, provided that we include all literals inside the neighbourhood.

-At first it may seem that the `Manager` bundle is free from constants.
-However, the Solidity semantics allows smart contract to implicitly distinguish `address(0)`.
-Therefore, the `Manager` bundle has a single constant.
-Next we turn our attention to the number of address inputs taken by each transaction, otherwise known as the *transactional address footprint*.
-To illustrate this concept, we will find the transactional address footprint of `Fund.releaseTo(_new)`.
-Explicitly, each call to `Fund.releaseTo(_new)` takes in two addresses: `msg.sender` and `_new`.
-Implicitly, the transaction also has access to the address of `Manager`, the address of `Fund`, and the value of `Fund.owner`.
-This gives a transactional address footprint of 5.
-If we continued this analysis for all other transactions, we would find a maximum transactional address footprint of 5.
-Therefore, we need 6 distinct addresses in total.
+In other words, we must find the maximum number of addresses use by any transaction.
+We call this number the maximum *transactional address footprint*.
+As the `Manager` bundle is free from address operators, we only need to count the number of contract addresses, address variables, and address arguments in each transaction.
+We find that `Fund.releaseTo(address)` has the maximum address footprint, with two contract addresses, one address variable (`owner`) and two address arguments (`msg.sender` and `_new`).
+Therefore, our neighbourhood will have 6 addresses.

 SmartACE will perform this analysis automatically.
 We can verify our results by runnings the following command and then inspecting the model.